 This is a typical dish from Barcelona that you can only try if you happen to visit the city during winter, particularly from December through March.
 Calçots resemble huge green onions which are grilled over an open fire and served with romesco sauce on the side.
 The latter is a special sauce made of green peppers, garlic and nuts.
 In winter, you’ll see people roast calçots on makeshift barbecues in Barcelona’s streets.

 Sometimes, it’s not always easy to try all the food we’d like during our travels.
 Especially when we visit a destination on a short trip.
-In that case, the best way to try as many local tastes as possible in the least time is by joining a top-rated culinary experience led by a local chef.
+In that case, the best way to try as many local tastes as possible in the least time is by joining a private culinary tour.